hokku

 Spring Equinox 2023

-Cluster around dark needles -
+Delicate white blossoms Cluster around dark needles - Blackthorn in flower.

 It’s the Spring Equinox, when day and night are of equal length.
 A celebration of balance, of light and dark, inner and outer, of female and male.